Gerald Wellesley, 7th Duke of Wellington: Background and education

 Wellesley was the third son of Lord Arthur Wellesley (later 4th Duke of Wellington) and Lady Arthur Wellesley (later Duchess of Wellington, née Kathleen Bulkeley Williams).
-He was baptised at St Jude's Church of Ireland parish church, Kilmainham, Dublin, on 27 September 1885.
+He was baptised at St. Jude's Church (Church of Ireland), Kilmainham, Dublin, on 27 September 1885.
 He was educated at Eton.

 Career

-Wellesley served as a diplomat in the Diplomatic Corps in 1908.
-He held the office of Third Secretary of the Diplomatic Service between 1910–17, and the office of Second Secretary of the Diplomatic Service between 1917–19.
+Wellesley served as a diplomat in the Diplomatic Service in 1908.
+He held the office of Third Secretary in the Diplomatic Service between 1910 and 1917, and the office of Second Secretary in the Diplomatic Service between 1917 and 1919.
 He was invested as a Fellow of the Royal Institute of British Architects in 1921, and as a Fellow of the Royal Society of Arts in 1935, and was Surveyor of the King's Works of Art, 1936–43.
 He gained the rank of Lieutenant-Colonel in 1939 in the service of the Grenadier Guards.
 He fought in the Second World War between 1939 and 1945.
+His diplomatic skills proved invaluable in dealing with the Allies.

 As a somewhat elderly officer with a spinsterish manner, he earned the nickname 'The Iron Duchess.

-But Simon Heffer, Editor of Chips Channon's diaries Volume 3 in 2022 records that it was applied by Army colleagues as he was gay.
-His diplomatic skills proved invaluable in dealing with the Allies.
+Simon Heffer, Editor of Chips Channon's diaries Volume 3 in 2022, records that the nickname was devised by Army colleagues as he was gay.

 In 1943, he succeeded his nephew, Henry, as Duke of Wellington, Earl of Mornington, and Prince of Waterloo.
 His nephew's other title, Duke of Ciudad Rodrigo, passed to Henry's sister (his niece) Lady Anne Rhys, before she ceded it to him in 1949.
-He served as Lord Lieutenant of the County of London between 1944–49 and as Lord Lieutenant of Hampshire between 1949-60.
-In 1951, he was made a Knight of the Garter.
+He served as Lord Lieutenant of the County of London between 1944 and 1949 and as Lord Lieutenant of Hampshire between 1949 and 1960.
+In 1951, he was made a Knight Companion of the Order of the Garter.

+In 1953 he became the first Chancellor of the University of Southampton.

 Architecture projects

 Among his architecture projects was the remodelling of 5 Belgrave Square, the London home of Henry "Chips" Channon, an Anglo-American member of Parliament, and of Channon's country house, Kelvedon Hall in Essex.
-Working with Trenwith Wills, Wellesley also remodeled Castle Hill, Filleigh, in Devon; Hinton Ampner in Hampshire; and Biddick Hall in County Durham and St Mary and St George Church in High Wycombe.
+Working with Trenwith Wills, Wellesley also remodeled Castle Hill, Filleigh, in Devon; Hinton Ampner in Hampshire; and Biddick Hall in County Durham and St Mary and St George Church, High Wycombe.
 Wellesley also designed the Faringdon Folly tower for Lord Berners and built Portland House in Weymouth in 1935.